Art Nouveau: Modernismo and Modernisme in Spain

 Antoni Gaudí designed furniture for many of the houses he built; one example is an armchair called the for the Battle House.
 He influenced another notable Catalan furniture designer, Gaspar Homar (1870–1953) who often combined marquetry and mosaics with his furnishings.

 Arte Nova in Portugal

-The Art Nouveau variant in Aveiro (Portugal) was called Arte Nova, and its principal characteristic feature was ostentation: the style was used by bourgeoisie who wanted to express their wealth on the facades while leaving the interiors conservative.
+The Art Nouveau variant in Aveiro (Portugal) was called Arte Nova, and its principal characteristic feature was ostentation: the style was used by bourgeoisie who wanted to express their wealth on the façades while leaving the interiors conservative.
 Another distinctive feature of Arte Nova was the use of locally produced tiles with Art Nouveau motifs.